python/exceptiongroups/except_star.md

 (cause, context and traceback) of the individual exceptions in a group are incomplete and this could create problems.
-If use cases arise where this can be helpful, we can document (or even provide in the standard library) a sound recipe for accessing an individual exception: use the `project()` method to create an `ExceptionGroup` for a single exception and then transform it into a plain exception with the current metadata.
+If use cases arise where this can be helpful, we can document (or even provide in the standard library) a sound recipe for accessing an individual exception: use the `split()` method to create an `ExceptionGroup` for a single exception and then transform it into a plain exception with the current metadata.